TosbackCgusBridge-Bot/CGUs-versions/Elearners/Privacy Policy.md

 If you have questions or concerns about this Privacy Policy, our information practices, or wish to make a request regarding your information, please contact us at any of the following:

-*   EducationDynamics, LLC, Attn: Legal Department, 5 Marine View Plaza, Suite 212, Hoboken, NJ  07030 or
+*   EducationDynamics, LLC, Attn: Attn: Compliance Department 111 River Street, 10th Floor, Hoboken NJ 07030 or
 *   Contact us by email at info@educationdynamics.com.

 **Privacy Policy Scope**